Islamic Coalition (Syria)

 In its founding statement, titled "Communique No. 1," the group rejected the "interim prime minister" Ahmad Tu'mah, elected by the SNC 10 days earlier, and called for "an Islamic framework based on Sharia as the sole source of legislation."
 A spokesman for the Tawhid Brigade said that there is no common organization between the groups.
 Aymenn Jawad Al-Tamimi also said that there was no formal coalition, and Nusra's participation merely amounted to one of its local representatives signing the joint statement in Aleppo.
 The founding of the coalition took place in the context of attempts to launch the Geneva II Middle East peace conference.

 History

 Members of the coalition were affiliated with the Aleppo Sharia Committee, another Sunni Islamist alliance.
 In September 2013, ISIL attacked the Northern Storm Brigade in Azaz.
 In response, the coalition condemned Northern Storm as a "criminal organization" at the end of September, but released statement on 3 October calling for reconciliation between the two groups.
 After the clashes, Northern Storm declared its support for the Islamic Coalition and stated that its goal has always been Sharia.

 The coalition quickly fell apart.
-In November 2013, Islamic coalition signatories Ahrar ash-Sham, Liwa al-Tawhid, Suqour al-Sham, Liwa al-Islam, and Liwa al-Haqq went on to join together in the Islamic Front coalition.
+In November 2013, Islamic coalition signatories Ahrar ash-Sham, Liwa al-Tawhid, Suqour al-Sham, Liwa al-Islam, and Liwa al-Haqq went on to join in the Islamic Front coalition.
 In January 2014 signatories Nour al-Din al-Zinki Islamic Battalions, 19th Division, which included the Ansar Brigade, Fastqaim Kama Umirt Gathering, and Nour Movement united in the Army of Mujahideen.